WendellFortDeJesus/WendellFortDeJesus/README.md

 * **School Year:** 2024 - Current

 ---
 ## Featured Projects Project

 #### PatronPoint School Library
-*A comprehensive library management system designed to streamline book tracking and user enrollment.*
+A visitor management system for the NEU Central Library featuring a student check-in kiosk and an administrative portal for real-time analytics and reporting.

 - **Tech Stack:** Java, SQL
 - **Type:** Personal Project